 Effective project management can be measured at the bottom line9.
-September 2019 - Dorthe Thyrri Rasmussen Share this page
+September 2019 - Dorthe Thyrri Rasmussen Share

 Does your company have a serious plan for project management?
 Is project management something the management team focuses on?
 Read more and learn how investing in project management can secure the future of your business.

 A project manager is not just a project manager.
 A competent project manager can be the difference between the success and failure of a project – and, in the end, of the company.
 Not only do competent project managers understand the business aspect; they also manage the project safely through changes and challenges while staying focused on the agreed-upon deadline and price.
 This is the kind of project manager that really makes a difference on the bottom line for companies.
 Project managers are the organisation’s best change agents, as it is through projects that companies execute their objectives and strategy.

 Based on this, it makes sense that companies want their projects to succeed, but this requires companies to invest in project management first.
 Otherwise, the quality of the project management will be too reliant on chance and dependent on whether the company was successful in recruiting a talented individual.

 Previously, even the best project managers would look at the project itself in isolation and then make things happen.
 We now know that that approach is far too narrow.
 Today, competent project managers must be able to look at a project from a 360-degree angle and understand its full commercial value.
 They must excel in structure, management, communication and leadership, because the project management task has grown as projects have become bigger and more complex.
 Still, I often see that project managers stand alone in the organisation because companies have not managed to lay down a framework for them that is supported by an organisational structure.

 “Project management doesn’t happen somewhere downstairs in the engine room – project management is a living strategy.”